Aahil13/The-JS-Guide/docs/Operators.md

 > Operators - weaving logic with javascript's thread.

-Operators are special characters that are used to perform various operations (usually arithmetic) on values.
+Operators are special characters used to perform various operations (usually arithmetic) on values.
 They allow you to manipulate and perform calculations with data in your programs.
-JavaScript supports various types of operators including the following:
+JavaScript supports multiple types of operators, including the following:

 1. **Arithmetic Operators:** Arithmetic operators perform mathematical operations like addition, subtraction, multiplication, division, and more.